Insurance Adjuster Shortages And How It Can Affect Your Insurance Claim

 After a disaster, insurance adjusters are in high demand.
 This is great for insurance adjusters – but it can be bad for homeowners.
 Insurance adjuster shortages can lead to a number of undesirable side effects.

-Over the last year, we’ve seen a number of regions go through major disasters.
+Over the last few years, we’ve seen a number of regions go through major disasters.
 After these disasters, all of these regions experienced a shortage in insurance adjusters.
 Hurricanes Irma and Harvey, for example, made headlines worldwide for causing a shortage of insurance adjusters in Texas and Florida.

 As reported by Reuters, Texas and Florida have a total of 340,000 licensed adjusters.
 Many of these adjusters investigate claims on behalf of property insurers.
 Others may represent the policyholder while negotiating with the insurance company.

 We’ve seen this problem in the past.
 After Hurricane Katrina in 2005, it took months for many property owners to receive payouts.
 There were simply too few adjusters with the expertise needed to handle a property claim.
 Now, we’re seeing similar problems after major disasters across the country.